braineatingmachines/braineatingmachines.github.io/_posts/2026-02-03-grhs-rock-slide.md

 **Glen Rock Middle and High School Robotics** teams, [Galactic Pigeon](https://www.instagram.com/galacticpigeon23314) and [Cosmic Goose](https://www.instagram.com/cosmicgoose8902/), are bringing the action [HOME](https://maps.app.goo.gl/HMgCHQi7pMEznmqM9) and you won’t want to miss it!
 Watch incredible student-built robots battle it out for a shot at the New Jersey State Championship.

 ## To all our robotics students
-This is **YOUR** opportunity to see competitive robotics at the [FIRST® Tech Challenge](https://www.firstinspires.org/programs/ftc/) level, the next step up from [First Lego League](https://braineatingmachines.com/competitive-robotics/)!
+This is **YOUR** opportunity to see competitive robotics at the [FIRST® Tech Challenge](https://www.firstinspires.org/programs/ftc/) level, the next step up from [FIRST LEGO League](https://braineatingmachines.com/competitive-robotics/)!

 Watch high school teams compete with advanced robots, complex programming, and intense strategy.
 Meet the teams, get up close with the robots, and feel the energy of championship-level competition.
 Whether you've completed all the modules or are just discovering robotics, this shows you what is possible!